quinfer/quinnference_website/content/publication/Journal-Article2020/index.md

 ---
-title: “Cooperative Financial Institutions: A Review of the Literature.”
+title: “Cooperative Financial Institutions A Review of the Literature.”
 authors:
 - Donal McKillop
 - Delcan French